xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 isthmuses, they are still divided.
 It is clear that Europe as a material concept is not a geographical concept.

-Europe is [NOT]{.ul} a continent.
+Europe is NOT a continent.
 This means that the objective reality of Europe is something else: it's a system of division, an abstract concept made up of myriads of references, an ideology that caused divisions based on philosophical speculations about history.
 It is